 Your local authority (or Health and Social Care Trust in Northern Ireland) will first carry out a care needs assessment to find out what support you need.

-How a means test works
+How does a means test work?

-The means test looks at:
+A means test looks at:

-If you’re a home owner
+If you’re a homeowner